bettermasstube/genaelogy/README.md

 # genaelogy
-Give a try to Genaelogy - My family
+Give a try to Genaelogy - My family :family: